tara-morin/lit-games-project/README.md

 Welcome to my final project repository!
 Here is a guide to what's inside:

-The **current** folder holds the final versions of content for my game: the game map, chaarcter guide, and the game itself.
+The **current** folder holds the final versions of content for my game: the game map, character guide, and the game itself.

 The **game pitch** folder holds the materials I made back before my game pitch for HW7.